silvercrypto888/platinum_ecosystem/fun_stuff/battle_platform_x1/README.md

 How did the X1 community gain a score of virtually _two quadrillion_?
 The answer is because its _Network Power_ was proportional to its already high number of users (15 million) _squared_, creating absolutely astronomical scores.
 This made the X1 community powerful enough to even defeat HYPERINFLATION in simulated combat.

 Lanchester's Laws _greatly simplify_ combat simulation for massive battles involving millions or even _billions of participants_, without having to simulate each agent's combat individually.
 This allows instant combat resolution, even in a very large multiplayer match for an onchain strategy game.
-Modifications and extensions of Lanchester's equations can even simulate the remaining army forces from massive battles, not just the win or loss itself.
+Extensions of Lanchester's equations can even simulate the remaining army forces from massive battles, not just the win or loss itself.

 ![The Alchemist holds the entire world in his hands.
 Did you notice that there was a burning Phoenix nearby?
 Interesting...](images/4.png)